Louis E. Newman

+He has co-edited with Elliot N. Dorff both Contemporary Jewish Ethics and Morality (Oxford University Press, 1995) and Contemporary Jewish Theology (Oxford University Press, 1998), as well as three volumes in the Jewish Publication Society's "Jewish Voices, Jewish Choices" series.

+An issue of the Journal of Jewish Ethics (vol. 10, 2024) was devoted to celebrating his contributions to the field of Jewish ethics.

 Newman was the founding President of the Society of Jewish Ethics.

 He also served as president of Beth Jacob Congregation in Mendota Heights, Minnesota from June 2009-June 2011.

 He is married to Amy Eilberg, the first woman to be ordained as a rabbi in Conservative Judaism.